kehindem/wos/Mark3.3/src/PeopleCounter/README.md

 Implementation details.

-**Developer Note:** The PathTracker storage struct could be implemented as a class to employ better modularity.
+**Developer Note:** The PathTracker storage struct could be implemented as a class for a more modular approach.

 ## PeopleCounterUnitTests
 Verifies the PeopleCounter class library.